linmx0130/ya_mxdet/README.md

  Refer to
 <https://mxnet.incubator.apache.org/get_started/install.html> for more details.

+OpenCV is also required.
+[Installation from source](http://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html) is highly recommended, since in the repo of some linux distribution OpenCV does not support *imshow()*.

 ## Run the model
 Before you train a model, you need to prepare Pascal VOC 2007 dataset.
 You can